benjaminion/upgrading-ethereum-book/src/book.md

 Note that there is a floor of zero on the score.

-When not in an inactivity leak, validators' inactivity scores are reduced by `INACTIVITY_SCORE_RECOVERY_RATE + 1` per epoch when they make a timely target vote, and by `INACTIVITY_SCORE_RECOVERY_RATE - INACTIVITY_SCORE_BIAS` when they don't.
+When not in an inactivity leak validators' inactivity scores are reduced by `INACTIVITY_SCORE_RECOVERY_RATE + 1` per epoch when they make a timely target vote, and by `INACTIVITY_SCORE_RECOVERY_RATE - INACTIVITY_SCORE_BIAS` when they don't.
 So, even for non-performing validators, scores decrease outside a leak.

 When in a leak, if $p$ is the participation rate between $0$ and $1$, and $\lambda$ is `INACTIVITY_SCORE_BIAS`, then the expected score after $N$ epochs is $\max (0, N((1-p)\lambda - p))$.
 For $\lambda = 4$ this is $\max (0, N(4 - 5p))$.
 So a validator that is participating 80% of the time or more can maintain a score that is bounded near zero.
 With less than 80% average participation, its score will increase unboundedly.

-This is nice because, if many validators are able to participate intermittently, it indicates that whatever event has befallen the chain is potentially recoverable (unlike a permanent network partition, or a super-majority network fork, for example).
+This is nice because, if many validators are able to participate intermittently, it indicates that whatever event has befallen the chain is potentially recoverable, unlike a permanent network partition, or a super-majority network fork, for example.
 The inactivity leak is intended to bring finality to irrecoverable situations, so prolonging the time to finality if it's recoverable is likely a good thing.

 The following graph illustrates some scenarios.
 We have an inactivity leak that starts at zero, and ends after 100 epochs, after which finality is recovered and we are no longer in the leak.
 There are five validators.
 Working up from the lowest line, they are: